Most MTG researchers are involved as students or teachers in:

 - Master in Sound and Music Computing of the Dept. ICT of the UPF

 By doing this master, the students become competent with the state of the art of sound and music computing.
-The program combines practical and theoretical approaches in topics such as audio signal processing, machine learning, perception & cognition, interactive systems, and semantic technologies, giving the scientific and technological background needed to start a research or professional career.
+The program combines practical and theoretical approaches in topics such as audio signal processing, machine learning, perception & cognition, interactive systems, computational musicology, and semantic technologies, giving the scientific and technological background needed to start a research or professional career.
 It prepares its students for the research and development tasks that support practical applications related to the analysis, description, synthesis, transformation, and production of sound and music signals.

 There are several undergraduate programs where MTG researchers teach and thus the students have the chance to get involved with MTG projects and activities:

 - Bachelor's degree in Audiovisual Systems Engineering of the Dept. ICT of the UPF

 The main objective of this bachelor's degree programme is to produce versatile, flexible, creative, competitive professionals capable of conceiving and designing audio, video and multimedia systems, working with specialists in related technologies, and making decisions on technological matters on the basis of cost, quality, safety, time and respect for the principles of their trade.